 Tier 1 Talented Abilities:

-- Soul Leech makes your Incinerate and Chaos Bolt spells heal you and your pet for 10% of the damage dealt.
+- Soul Leech makes your Incinerate, Shadowburn, and Chaos Bolt grant you shields that protect you and your pet, absorbing 15% of the damage dealt.

-- Dark Regeneration instantly restores 30% of you and your pet’s maximum health and increases all healing received by 25% for 12 seconds.
+- Dark Regeneration restores 20% of you and your pet’s maximum health over 12 seconds and increases all healing received by 25% for 12 seconds.
 This ability has a 2 minute cooldown.

 Tier 5 Talented Abilities:

 - Grimoire of Sacrifice is the recommended choice for this tier.
-While the effect is active you regain 2% of your maximum health every 5 seconds, and the damage of Malefic Grasp, Drain Soul, Haunt and Fel Flame is increased by 50%.
+While the effect is active you regain 2% of your maximum health every 8 seconds, and the damage of Incinerate, Chaos Bolt, and Shadowburn is increased by 20%.

 Gems for Destruction Warlocks